1999-2002 Chevrolet Silverado and GMC Sierra extended cab

 1999 • 2000 • 2001 • 2002

-This truck offered an analog version of OnStar® which is no longer available, so that’s no longer an issue when replacing your radio.
+These trucks offered an analog version of OnStar® which is no longer supported, so that won't be an issue when replacing your radio.
 The column-mounted shifter, however, might be.
-A receiver with a flip-out screen isn’t a good idea in this truck, as the screen will hit the gear shift when it opens.
+A receiver with a flip-out screen probably isn’t a good idea in this truck because the screen will hit the gearshift when it opens.
 To see all the receivers (and other gear) that fit, enter your vehicle info in our OutfitMyCar tool.

 Replacing your factory speakers

-Stock speakers for the front of the Silverado are 6-1/2", a common size with great aftermarket support.
+Stock speakers for the front of the Silverado/Sierra are 6-1/2", a common size with great aftermarket support.
 You won’t have trouble finding a speaker to fit any musical taste or budget.
 You can install a 6-1/2" or 5-1/4" speaker using a simple adapter plate for easy installation, and you can also install the slightly larger 6-3/4" speaker if you’re willing to drill some new screw holes.
-It's a good idea to get speaker harnesses for your new speakers.
-They'll allow you to attach the new speakers to the plugs that connect to the GM factory speakers, and they make it easier to reinstall the factory speakers if you ever sell your truck (Crutchfield includes these mounting brackets and speaker wiring harnesses with every speaker order).

-Some Silverados are also equipped with tweeters in the doors.
-These are also easy to remove, and offer a handy mounting spot should you want to add aftermarket units.
+An optional 6-speaker stereo system included tweeters in the front doors.
+These speakers are also easy to remove, and offer a handy mounting spot should you want to add aftermarket units.
 You’ll have to fashion a mounting plate for the new tweeter, or use our universal backstraps (or silicone or hot glue) to secure them in the doors.

 Rear doors/side panels

 Extended Cab modelsl were available with three or four doors.
 Either way, the speakers are easy to reach and replace, though you will need to drill new holes for the mounting screws.